 But will our contact form work?
 Not yet!
 We need to make a very quick edit to our PHP file.
 In your Finder or File Explorer, go to assets > php within the Okno folder.
 Then open the contact-form.php file in Sublime Text.

-On line 9 of this file, you'll see the following code:
+In this file, you'll see the following line of code:

 $emailTo = 'firstname.lastname@example.org';

-Replace the example email with your own email address, and save the file.
+Replace the example email with your own email address, and save the web design code file.
 Now, when a visitor completes the contact form, you will get an email telling you what they said.

 9. Edit the Footer